liuhuigmail/GrowingBugRepository/framework/bug-mining/README.md

   Considering the project may consists of several modules(we call it subproject), the project id can be named as `project_subproject`.
 - The **project name** (`PROJECT_NAME`) must not include spaces, but can be hyphenated.
-For example, the project name for the Apache Commons-Lang project, already included in Defects4J, is *commons-lang*, and its project id is *Lang*.
+For example, the project name for the Apache Commons-Lang project, already included in GrowingBugRepository, is *commons-lang*, and its project id is *Lang*.
   Similarly, for subproject,  the project name can be `project-subproject`.
 - The **issue tracker id** (`ISSUE_TRACKER_NAME`) identifies the issue tracker for the project you are interested in.
 GrowingBugRepository's bug-mining framework